umarcor/osvb/doc/apis/project/DocGen.rst

 This is a limitation for generating headers and other context dependent statements.

 ..
 NOTE::
-  Should you want to help improve the implementation of this directive, :ghrepo:`let us know <umarcor/osvb/issues/new>`!
+  Should you want to help improve the implementation of this directive, :gh:`let us know <umarcor/osvb/issues/new>`!

 Lists and tables
 ----------------